SebiTimeWaster/TV-Screen-for-MicroView/README.md

 [MicroView Library](https://github.com/geekammo/MicroView-Arduino-Library/)

 ## Installation
 Either [download it as a zip](https://github.com/SebiTimeWaster/TV-Screen-for-MicroView/releases) or open your console and do ```git clone https://github.com/SebiTimeWaster/TV-Screen-for-MicroView.git```.

-Then simply open "TV-Screen-for-MicroView.ino" in the Arduino IDE and click upload.
+Now open "TV-Screen-for-MicroView.ino" in the Arduino IDE and click upload.

 ## Create new random data
 The random data shown on the display is predefined in PROGMEM (Line 7 in the sketch).